zeeguu/data-releases/PYTHON_ANALYSIS.md

 ## How to Run Analysis Scripts in Python

-Prerequisites
-- Linux / OS X (this guide has been tested on OS X but should work on Linux too)
+This has been tested on OS X but should work on Linux too.
+It requires you to have a local MySQL DBMS in which to import the DB dump in this repo.
+It also requires Python 3.6+
-- A MySQL DBMS
-- Python 3.6+

 1. Clone this repo
 	2. Import the DB into a local MySQL db